-Integrating new currencies : With conversions in mind, you want to optimize your payment process to suit your buyer, whatever location they are in, and this includes introducing new currencies.
+Integrating new currencies: With conversions in mind, you want to optimize your billing systems and payment process to suit your buyer, whatever location they're in, and this includes introducing new currencies.

-Supporting complex pricing plans : As much as you can’t predict what each customer will do and want from your product, you will need to adapt your pricing plans - and introduce new ones.
+Supporting complex pricing plans: As much as you can’t predict what each customer will do and want from your product, you will need to adapt your pricing models and introduce new ones.

-Keeping up with global regulations : Certainly not one to be underestimated (but often is) and quickly becomes a full-time job in itself, compliance with all global regulations is something you don’t want to slip up on.
+Keeping up with global regulations: Certainly not one to be underestimated (but often is) and quickly becomes a full-time job in itself, is compliance with all global regulations.
+And it's something you don’t want to slip up on.

-One single source of truth : The more customers, currencies, geographies and so on that you have, the more difficult tracking and reporting becomes; having multiple tools in place and attempting to combine the data makes this process even more difficult.
+One single source of truth: The more customers, currencies, geographies, and so on that you have, the more difficult tracking all relevant metrics and reporting becomes; having multiple tools in place and attempting to combine the data makes this process even more difficult.
 This can delay experimentation, but also the scaling of your business.

-Chargeback protection : We don’t want fraud or chargebacks to happen, because if the chargeback rate goes too high, you’ll catch the attention of Visa, Mastercard and others which can pose an existential threat to your business.
+Chargeback protection: We don’t want fraud or chargebacks to happen, because if the chargeback rate goes too high, you’ll catch the attention of Visa, Mastercard, and other card payment providers, which can pose an existential threat to your business.
 That’s why the right tooling to prevent fraud of this nature is critical.